 The town of Amalfi is the heart of the Amalfi Coast southeast of Naples, as you can see on this Amalfi Coast Map.
 It's between the town of Salerno, a transportation hub, and the resort village of Positano.

 Naples airport is the closest airport (see Italy airports map).
-There are 3 airport buses a day to Sorrento and from Sorrento there are bus connections to Amalfi.
+There are 3 airport buses a day to Sorrento and from Sorrento, there are bus connections to Amalfi.
 The closest train station is in Salerno and buses connect it to Amalfi.
 There are hydrofoils or ferries from Naples, Sorrento, Salerno, and Positano, although they are less frequent during winter months.
 Buses connect all the towns along the coast.

 If your first stop is Naples' Napoli Centrale station, there are a number of options for getting to Amalfi by train, bus, hydrofoil ferry or private transfer.
 For train and driving details see How to get from Rome to the Amalfi Coast.

 Piazza Flavio Giola, on the sea, the port where there are buses, taxis, and boats.
 From there, one can walk along the sea on the Lungomare or to the beaches.
 Going up into town from the piazza, one gets to Piazza Duomo, the central square and heart of the town.
 From the piazza, a steep staircase leads up to the Duomo or going along Corso delle Repubbliche Marinare one gets to the tourist office, civic buildings and museum.
 Going up the hill from Piazza Duomo, one eventually reaches the Valley of the Mills with remains of water wheels used in papermaking and the papermaking museum.

-What to See and Do:
+What to See and Do

 See our Amalfi Picture Gallery for photos of the duomo and town.